You are using an outdated browser. Please upgrade your browser to improve your experience.

 Range & Habitat:

-Gray angelfish can be found on coral reefs, with juveniles on shallow patch reefs and grassy areas. in the western Atlantic and Gulf.
+Grey angelfish can be found on coral reefs, with juveniles on shallow patch reefs and grassy areas in the western Atlantic and Gulf.
 They range from New England to southern Brazil.

 Details:

-Gray angelfish are flat, oval-shaped fish.
+Grey angelfish are flat, oval-shaped fish.
 Adults are mostly grayish-brown while juveniles are black with five yellow stripes.
 The scales on their bodies lack the yellow edges seen in French angelfish.
-Gray angelfish support the health of coral reefs by controlling algae growth.
+Grey angelfish support the health of coral reefs by controlling algae growth.
 They are also highly territorial and defend their feeding grounds against other fish.